anujkkheria/draganddropworkflow/README.md

 step 1 : In Cmd inside the project folder run the command `npm run dev` to start the development server

-step 2 : Click on the link to open the web application
+step 2 : Press ctrl and click on the link to open the web application

-Tasks Structure and approach
+#Tasks Structure and approach

 Since mulitiple flows have to be created and multiple users to be handled using local storage the flow for the process is planned as following